casmi/casmi.github.com/.pages/docs.md

         </executions>
     </plugin>

-If you want to export a Microsoft Windows `.exe` file, add following settings to `pom.xml`
+If you want to export a Microsoft Windows `.exe` file, add following to `pom.xml`

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>